InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2019/income-profit/2019-05-30-feb-to-apr-2019-income-report.markdown

 </figure>
 </center>
 <br>
-Casting my mind back to February I had fun learning how to arrange flowers (expertly tutored by one of my friends - YouTube video to come hopefully!), plus I also spent a day at the Apple Store in Birmingham taking advantage of their many free learning sessions.
+Casting my mind back to February I had fun learning how to arrange flowers (expertly tutored by one of my friends), plus I also spent a day at the Apple Store in Birmingham taking advantage of their many free learning sessions.
 It was a fab day where I learnt video skills such as capturing cinematic shots, and how to create cool video edits such as jump shots.

 <center>
 <figure>